isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1161.md

 ---
-title: 'Commercial Inkjet Printer'
+title: 'Automatic Flange Spreader'
 permalink: /productivity-solutions-grant/solutionrepo/solution1161
 ---

-## Commercial Inkjet Printer
+## Automatic Flange Spreader

 ## Overview

 **Description**

-Commercial inkjet printers are used to stamp information directly onto product packaging.
-Specific information like bar codes, product information and expiry dates can be printed onto individual product packets.
-Inkjet printers should be able to integrate with the production line for smoother operations.
-This does not include equipment such as handheld printers and laser printers.
+The automatic flange spreader aids the process of separating two connecting flanges for the replacement of the flange gasket.
+It aids the maintenance of flange joints through a safe and efficient way.

-Cost of equipment capped at $16,000 per unit
+Cost of equipment capped at $4,000 per unit

 ## Solution Packages Option(s)